Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 Grant user u2 the `SELECT` privilege on table t.

-Login as user u2 and execute the following query to view the data.
+Login as user `u2` and verify that `u2` can view the table t in u1 schema.

 `conn u2/u2`{{execute}}

 `select * from u1.t;`{{execute}}

 Can u2 grant the select privilege to others?
-Explain your answer.
+Why?

 `grant select on u1.t to u3; `{{execute}}